Cold sores, or oral herpes, are blisters that form on or near the lips, nose, or mouth. In some cases, cold sores can form on the tongue.

 - The cold sore heals, and the skin returns to normal.

 Cold sores often resolve on their own without medical treatment.
-However, if people take antiviral medication early — within 24 hours of symptom onset — it may help reduce the severity of symptoms and prevent further transmission of HSV.
+However, if people take antiviral medication early — within 24 hours of symptom onset — it

-People who have a weakened immune system and those who experience frequent cold sore outbreaks may benefit from long-term antiviral treatment.
+People who have a weakened immune system and those who experience frequent cold sore outbreaks may benefit from

 Some research suggests that over-the-counter (OTC) topical creams, gels, and ointments containing acyclovir may help cold sores heal faster.
 However, these topical treatments are for external use and may not be suitable for cold sores on the tongue or elsewhere inside the mouth.